redhat-performance/quads/README.md

      * Current ownership and resource utilization links (grafana/collectd)
      * Total duration and time remaining in system assignments
    - Query scheduling data to determine future availability
+   - Generates a monthly, auto-updated calendar of machine assignments
+   - Generates a per-month visualization map for per-machine allocations to assignments.

 **Notes**
    - Very simple design (flat files, no external DB)